txt/ase16/doc/perform.md

 - If all data is maximally spread, then all distances _d<sub>i</sub>_ are near mean d which would make _&Delta;=0_ ish.

-Note that _less_ the spread of each point to its neighbor, the _better_.
+Note that _less_ the spread of each point to its neighbor, the _better_ since this means the optimiser is offering options across more of the frontier.

 ### IGD